braidpool/braidpool/docs/_posts/2021-06-30-can-braidpool-reuse-p2pool-components.md

 Braidpool can choose the difficulty they mine at so that they generate a share at an interval of their choosing.
-Small miners will mine at low difficulty to generate a share every 10 seconds, while large miners will mine at a much larger difficulty to find a share every 5, 10, or 20 seconds.
+Small miners will mine at low difficulty to generate a share every 10 seconds, while large miners will mine at a much larger difficulty to find a share every 10 seconds.
 Both the difficulty and the share period can be configured by the miner.

 Since small miners are able to find shares at their chosen difficultly, they can claim rewards for all their PoW shares.